Instruction sequence processing operators: Thread Extraction

 In \BTAbt, it is assumed that a fixed but arbitrary non-empty finite set $\BAct$ of \emph{basic actions}, with $\Tau \not\in \BAct$, has been given.
 We write $\BActTau$ for $\BAct \union \set{\Tau}$.
 The members of $\BActTau$ are referred to as \emph{actions}.

 A thread is a behaviour which consists of performing actions in a sequential fashion.
-Upon each basic action performed, a reply from an execution environment determines how it proceeds.
-The possible replies are the Boolean values $\True$ (standing for true) and $\False$ (standing for false).
+Upon each basic action performed, a reply from an execution environment determines how the thread proceeds.
+The possible replies are the Boolean values $\True$ and $\False$.
 Performing the action $\Tau$ will always lead to the reply $\True$.

 \BTAbt\ has one sort: the sort $\Thr$ of \emph{threads}.
 We make this sort explicit because we will extend \BTAbt\ with additional sorts in Section~\ref{sect-TSI}.
-To build terms of sort $\Thr$, \BTAbt\ has the following constants and operators: \begin{itemize} \item the \emph{deadlock} constant $\const{\DeadEnd}{\Thr}$; \item the \emph{plain termination} constant $\const{\Stop}{\Thr}$; \item the \emph{positive termination} constant $\const{\StopP}{\Thr}$; \item the \emph{negative termination} constant $\const{\StopN}{\Thr}$; \item for each $a \in \BActTau$, the binary \emph{postconditional composition} operator $\funct{\pcc{\ph}{a}{\ph}}{ [2]\Thr \x \Thr}{\Thr}$. \end{itemize} We assume that there is a countably infinite set of variables of sort $\Thr$ which includes $x,y,z$.
+To build terms of sort $\Thr$, \BTAbt\ has the following constants and operators: \begin{itemize} \item the \emph{deadlock} constant $\const{\DeadEnd}{\Thr}$; \item the \emph{plain termination} constant $\const{\Stop}{\Thr}$; \item the \emph{positive termination} constant $\const{\StopP}{\Thr}$; \item the \emph{negative termination} constant $\const{\StopN}{\Thr}$; \item for each $a \in \BActTau$, the binary \emph{postconditional composition} operator $\funct{\pcc{\ph}{a}{\ph}}{\Thr \x \Thr}{\Thr}$. \end{itemize} We assume that there is a countably infinite set of variables of sort $\Thr$ which includes $x,y,z$.
 Terms of sort $\Thr$ are built as usual.
 We use infix notation for postconditional composition.
 We introduce \emph{action prefixing} as an abbreviation: $a \bapf p$, where $p$ is a term of sort $\Thr$, abbreviates $\pcc{p}{a}{p}$.

 The thread denoted by a closed term of the form $\pcc{p}{a}{q}$ will first perform $a$, and then proceed as the thread denoted by $p$ if the reply from the execution environment is $\True$ and proceed as the thread denoted by $q$ if the reply from the execution environment is $\False$.
 The thread denoted by $\DeadEnd$ will become inactive, the thread denoted by $\Stop$ will terminate without yielding a value, and the threads denoted by $\StopP$ and $\StopN$ will terminate and with that yield the Boolean values $\True$ and $\False$, respectively.